reltoom/Choices-Saga/README.md

 ### Languages

-HTML, CSS & Javascript were used in the making of Kidz Memo.
+Python was used in the making of Choices Saga

 ###  Websites & Programs

-* [Balsamiq](https://balsamiq.com/) - Created wireframes for basic outline and structure of site.
 * [Github](https://github.com/) - Created repository and stored files here after commits.
 * [Microsoft Visual Studio](https://visualstudio.microsoft.com/) - Wrote code and did commits to Github from here.
-* [Google Fonts](https://fonts.google.com/) - Imported font for Kidz Memo.
-* [Google Developer Tools](https://developer.chrome.com/docs/devtools) - For viewing in different screen resolutions and finding errors.
-* [TinyPNG](https://tinypng.com/) Compressed images for better performance.
-* [Favicon.io](https://favicon.io/) Created the 'Memo' favicon for the webbrowser.
 * [W3 School](https://www.w3schools.com/) Read and used as a guide for some code.
-* [UI.dev Am I Responsive](https://ui.dev/amiresponsive) Used to get image of all different devices.

 - - -

 ## Deployment

-Kidz Memo is deployed from Github Pages - [Kidz Memo](https://reltoom.github.io/Memo/).
+Kidz Memo is deployed from Heroku - [Choices Saga](https://choices-saga-20bfad436228.herokuapp.com/).

 To Deploy the site from GitHub Pages: